 ADDITIONAL INFORMATION

 If you are interested in attending a virtual market engagement event hosted on Microsoft teams on 12th January 2021 at 13:00 – 15:00 please RSVP your name, job title, organisation, and email address to Kellie.Knott@education.gov.uk by 12pm on 11th January 2021.
 A meeting invitation will then be sent to the requested email address.
 All responses received by the above deadline will be responded to by 5pm on 11th January 2021.
-If you are unable to attend you may request a copy of the notes by emailing Kellie.knott@education.gov.uk
+If you are unable to attend you may request a copy of the notes by emailing Kellie.knott@education.gov.uk.
 START AND END DATES OF THE CONTRACT: 1st April 2021 – 31st March 2022 with a view to possible extension up to March 2024 dependant on budget approval and successful delivery of measured objectives.
 There is no guarantee that this contract will extend past 31st March 2022.